 The ens\member\ids array is only used if reading a single file that contains all ensemble members.
-It should contain a list of string identifiers that are substituted into the ens and/or fcst dictionary fields to determine which data to read from the file.
+It should contain a list of string identifiers that are substituted into the fcst dictionary field to determine which data to read from the file.
 The length of the array determines how many ensemble members will be processed for a given field.
 Each value in the array will replace the text MET\ENS\MEMBER\ID.